 This is an exciting time for behavior analysts when considering the scope of digital platforms designed to support clinical work in the Autism and IDD service space.
-The options for practice and clinical management are impressive and benefit providers, patients, and their families.
+The options for practice and clinical management are impressive, benefiting providers, clients, and their families.
 However, digital platforms designed to support parent and caregiver training have not been plentiful, nor has their content quality been as robust as many ABA professionals expect.
-Fortunately, the parent training space is likely to change with new offerings like CR Care Coordinator becoming available.
+Fortunately, the parent training space is beginning to change with new offerings like CR CareCompanion becoming available.

 Research Support for Parent Training

 When delivering ABA services within the context of families, so many of us intuitively know that integrating all members of the family results in better outcomes and better experiences.
-Research supports this intuition as well with Messe et al. (2016) seeing improvements in both child skill acquisition and parent-child interactions.
+Research supports this intuition as well, with Messe et al. (2016) seeing improvements in both child skill acquisition and parent-child interactions.
 Allen et al. (2023) conducted an impressive randomized controlled trial (RCT) with children with a range of diagnoses and what is generally considered disruptive behavior; they found that child and parent follow-through increased, parent stress decreased, and both the child and parent reported better interpersonal communication.

 Barriers to Parent Training